viakab/fpv-builds/README.md

 ![Tricopter](builds/tricopter/images/hero.jpg)

-Large three-motor airframe built from scratch: wood square-tube arms on a delrin plate, with the rear motor on a 3D-printed pivoting mount driven by a servo for yaw.
+Large three-motor airframe built from scratch: wood square-beam arms on a delrin plate, with the rear motor on a 3D-printed pivoting mount driven by a servo for yaw.
 Naze32 flight controller, Fatshark 600 mW analog VTX, Graupner HoTT receiver, HD action camera up front.
 Flies more like an airplane than a